EBIvariation/metadata-ws/docs/reference-sequence-import.md

 </ROOT>
 ```

-##### GENE or TRANSCRIPTOME XML
+### SEQUENCE or TRANSCRIPTOME_SHOTGUN_ASSEMBLY XML
-The Gene or Transcriptome accession returns an entry XML which is then parsed manually.
+The Sequence or Transcriptome accession returns an entry XML which is then parsed manually.
 The difference between
-transcriptome and gene sequence XML is that all transcriptome XML will contain a keyword element with value
+sequence and transcriptome XML is that all transcriptome XML will contain a keyword element with
-"Transcriptome shotgun assembly" where the other doesn't contain it.
+value "Transcriptome shotgun assembly" where the other doesn't contain it.

-Example of Gene sequence XML,
+Example of Sequence XML,
 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <ROOT request="JQ739518.1&amp;display=xml">